Dr. Kane is particularly interested in:

 Using play-based therapy with young children when traditional talk therapy is not possible or inappropriate

-Helping children and youth deal with anxiety or depression
+Helping children, youth & adults with anxiety or depression

-Supporting children and youth who have experienced trauma and/or abuse
+Supporting individuals who have experienced trauma and/or abuse

-Alexa Kane works with children and adolescents, to help support them through challenges they encounter while growing up and discovering their unique identity.
-She also helps parents manage the inevitable difficulties that come with raising children in today’s world.
+Alexa Kane works with children, adolescents, and adults to help support them through challenges they encounter while growing up, exploring their unique identities, and overcoming obstacles during all stages of life.
+She also helps parents to manage the inevitable difficulties that come with raising children in today’s world.

 Dr. Kane adopts a client-centered approach to her work with all clients, with an emphasis on understanding the environmental and developmental context that has led each person to where they are.
 She believes that therapy is not a “one-size-fits- all” solution, and that each individual’s unique strengths and resources will determine the appropriate treatment approach.
 She emphasizes the importance of trust and comfort in the therapeutic relationship, and uses this relationship to help promote client growth.
 In her work, Dr. Kane integrates a variety of therapeutic approaches, including Acceptance and Commitment Therapy (ACT), Emotion Focused Therapy (EFT), Cognitive-Behavioural Therapy (CBT), and Child-Centered Play Therapy.